Quiri/polar/README.md

 The second hex number is the heart rate.

 If you want to start logging multiple devices simultaneously, you can use the `startall` script.
-It takes MAC addresses as input and the directory to write the logs to.
+It takes MAC addresses as input and the directory to write the logs to as a parameter.
 If directory does not exist, it will be created.
 The logfile have the names MACaddress.csv.

 Scan MAC addr. and start logging for all found devices:
 ```